 We would have to change so much to make it sustainable, that it wouldn’t look at all like it does now.
 We are at the Wile E. coyote, off the cliff, stage of collapse: in the carrying capacity graph above called “consequences of exceeding K”, this stage is the “population overshoots carrying capacity: environment is damaged”.
 The only thing we can do as a global society is to try to collapse/decline in an orderly way.

 In an ideal world, ruled by wise, altruistic humans, we could rapidly de-escalate, transform, and simplify our entire socioeconomic system.
 We could create a sense of urgency and political will that is unprecedented.
-Powerful people (as in state leaders and elites) in coordination with grassroots leaders, could start a movement through a massive, world-wide media campaign to raise awareness about what needs to get done, why, and to instill a sense of urgency in the entire population.
-Once the critical mass is on board, the majority of the world’s nations and corporations would be forced to work together to “collapse now and avoid the rush”.
+Powerful people (as in state leaders and other elites) in coordination with grassroots leaders, could start a movement through a massive, world-wide media campaign to raise awareness about what needs to get done and why, and to instill a sense of urgency in the entire population.
+Once the critical mass is on board, the majority of the world’s nations and corporations could be forced to work together to “collapse now and avoid the rush”.

-We are starting to see a sense of urgency of that sort with the Green New Deal, but it will likely remain co-opted by bureaucratic NGOs and private interests, just like the bright-green environmental movement.
+In the Western hemisphere we are starting to see a sense of urgency around climate change with initiatives like the Green New Deal, but it will likely remain co-opted by bureaucratic NGOs and private interests, just like the bright-green environmental movement.
 Also it is in no way a proportional response to our converging systemic crises.
-Instead of leading the way to adaptation and mitigation of our converging crises, proposals like the Green New Deal will just be a way for a few investors to enrich themselves as the world burns.
+Instead of leading the way to adaptation and mitigation, proposals like the Green New Deal are just a way for a few investors to enrich themselves as the world burns.
 Green Jobs™, Green Growth™, Solar panels, and wind turbines do not tackle our systemic predicament trending towards catastrophic global warming, the sixth mass extinction, and the collapse of industrial civilization.

 I’m a realist, so I hold no illusions of a truly effective transformation happening in time.